Nesippaya: Theatrical

 Nesippaya released in theatres on 14 January 2025 coinciding with Pongal.
 The film has been certified U/A by the Central Board of Film Certification.

 Distribution

 Romeo Pictures acquired the distribution rights of the film in Tamil Nadu.

 Home media

-Nesippaya began streaming on Sun NXT on 16 May 2025.
+Nesippaya began streaming on both Sun NXT, Lionsgate Play and Amazon Prime Video on 16 May 2025.

 Reception

 Avinash Ramachandran of The Indian Express gave 2.5/5 stars and wrote "Nesippaya is Vishnu Varadhan’s Roja, and it is the man who goes to the gallows to save his woman from certain death.
 It is poetic, heartwarming, indulgent, triumphant, and romantic.
 But it is also all over the place with an almost flat narrative that spends too much time in limbo before getting a life of its own towards the end."
 Roopa Radhakrishnan of The Times of India gave 2.5/5 stars and wrote "Nesippaya had so much promise with its cast of proven talents and an intriguing basic premise, but the film never reaches up to its expectations. [...] it tries to stick to a standard and seen-before template, which further works against the film's favour."

 Jayabhuvaneshwari B of Cinema Express gave 2.5/5 stars and wrote "Nesippaya tries to craft an everlasting tale of romance, but its inconsistencies make it feel more like a forgettable affair.
 For all its noble intentions, Nesippaya struggles to transcend its safe tropes and predictable beats."
 Anusha Sundar of OTTPlay gave 2.5/5 stars and wrote "Nesippaya is a racy thriller entwined with romance. [...]
 A certain revelation and character arc may be found under-utilized, but Nesippaya comes out as a decent entertainer that could have been a lot better."

 Raisa Nasreen of Times Now gave 2/5 stars and wrote " Nesippaya, a thrilling suspense drama is powered by the film's highly relatable dialogues, well-sketched characters and actor Kalki Koechlin's incredible performance.[...]
 Overall, the film could have packed a punch with sharp and short storytelling but it limps into the race."
 Janani K of India Today gave 2/5 stars and wrote "Nesippaya is director Vishnuvardhan's weakest film yet.
 The suspense drama suffers because of predictability and lacks any big suspense."
 Bhuvanesh Chandar of The Hindu wrote "Nesippaya could have become something more than ordinary; it only confuses you about the kind of film it wishes to be.
 The thriller that follows is trite, predictable and contrived, to put it straight."